wp-plugins/robots-meta/readme.txt

 More info:

 * [Robots Meta plugin](http://www.joostdevalk.nl/wordpress/meta-robots-wordpress-plugin/).
+* Read more about [WordPress SEO](http://www.joostdevalk.nl/wordpress-seo/) so you can get the most out of this plugin.
-* Other [Wordpress plugins](http://www.joostdevalk.nl/wordpress/) by the same author.
+* Check out the other [Wordpress plugins](http://www.joostdevalk.nl/wordpress/) by the same author.

 == Screenshots ==